Context-Bounded Model Checking for POWER: Translation

-\paragraph{Checking.} Lines~5--8 perform the sanity checks for $\ireadof\proc\xvar$.
-Lines~5--6 check that the initializing context for the event $\event$ is not smaller than the current context and the initialization happens in a context in which p is active.
-Line~7 makes sure that at least one of the two inference rules ${\tt Local\text{-}Read}$ and ${\tt Prop\text{-}Read}$ is satisfied, by checking that the closest write event $\closestwriteof\conf\event$ (if it exists) has already been initialized.
-In line~8, we satisfy $\readcnd$ in the rule ${\tt Com\text{-}Read}$.
-Lines 9--11 perform the sanity checks for $\creadof\proc\xvar$ in a similar manner to the corresponding instructions for write events (see above).
+Lines~5 -- 9 perform the sanity checks for $\ireadof\proc\xvar$.
+Lines~5 -- 6 check that the initializing context for the event $\event$ is not smaller than the current context and that the initialization happens in a context where $\proc$ is active.
+Line~7 ensures that at least one of the two inference rules ${\tt InitReadFromLocal}$ and ${\tt InitReadFromProp}$ is satisfied, by checking that the closest write event $\closestwriteof\conf\event$ (if it exists) has been initialized or committed.
+In line~8, we satisfy $\readcnd$ in the rule ${\tt ComRead}$.
+Lines 9 -- 11 perform the sanity checks for $\creadof\proc\xvar$ in a similar manner to the corresponding instructions for write events (see above).